 Configure Apache Spark jobs in Azure Machine Learning

-The Azure Machine Learning integration, with Azure Synapse Analytics, provides easy access to distributed computing capability - backed by Azure Synapse - for scaling Apache Spark jobs on Azure Machine Learning.
+The Azure Machine Learning integration, with Azure Synapse Analytics, provides easy access to distributed computing capability - backed by Azure Synapse - to scale Apache Spark jobs on Azure Machine Learning.

 In this article, you learn how to submit a Spark job using Azure Machine Learning serverless Spark compute, Azure Data Lake Storage (ADLS) Gen 2 storage account, and user identity passthrough in a few simple steps.

-For more information about Apache Spark in Azure Machine Learning concepts, see this resource.
+For more information about Apache Spark in Azure Machine Learning concepts, visit this resource.

 Prerequisites